-[F1All terminals with loading facilities for road tankers shall be equipped with at least one gantry which meets the specifications for bottom loading equipment laid down in Annex IV.
-The Commission shall re-examine those specifications at regular intervals and is empowered to adopt delegated acts in accordance with Article 7a amending Annex IV in the light of the result of that re-examination.]
+All terminals with loading facilities for road tankers shall be equipped with at least one gantry which meets the specifications for bottom-loading equipment laid down in Annex IV.
+These specifications shall be re-examined at regular intervals and, if appropriate, shall be revised in accordance with the procedure laid down in Article 8.

-- 2 The provisions of paragraph 1 shall apply: - a from the date referred to in Article 10 for new terminals for loading onto road tankers, rail tankers and/or vessels; - b three years from the date referred to in Article 10 for existing terminals for loading onto road tankers, rail tankers and/or vessels if the throughput is greater than 150 000 tonnes/year; - c six years from the date referred to in Article 10 for existing terminals for loading onto road tankers and rail tankers if the throughput is greater than 25 000 tonnes/year; - d nine years from the date referred to in Article 10 for all other existing loading installations at terminals for loading onto road tankers and rail tankers. - Nine years after the date referred to in Article 10 the requirements for bottom-loading equipment set in Annex IV shall apply to all road tanker loading gantries at all terminals unless exempted under the terms of paragraph 4. - 4 By way of derogation, paragraphs 1 and 3 shall not apply: - a to existing terminals with a throughput of less than 10 000 tonnes/year and; - b to new terminals with a throughput of less than 5 000 tonnes/year located in small remote islands.
+- 2. The provisions of paragraph 1 shall apply: - (a) from the date referred to in Article 10 for new terminals for loading onto road tankers, rail tankers and/or vessels; - (b) three years from the date referred to in Article 10 for existing terminals for loading onto road tankers, rail tankers and/or vessels if the throughput is greater than 150 000 tonnes/year; - (c) six years from the date referred to in Article 10 for existing terminals for loading onto road tankers and rail tankers if the throughput is greater than 25 000 tonnes/year; - (d) nine years from the date referred to in Article 10 for all other existing loading installations at terminals for loading onto road tankers and rail tankers. - 3.
+Nine years after the date referred to in Article 10 the requirements for bottom-loading equipment set in Annex IV shall apply to all road tanker loading gantries at all terminals unless exempted under the terms of paragraph 4. - 4.
+By way of derogation, paragraphs 1 and 3 shall not apply: - (a) to existing terminals with a throughput of less than 10 000 tonnes/year and; - (b) to new terminals with a throughput of less than 5 000 tonnes/year located in small remote islands.

-[F2Member States shall inform the Commission of terminals concerned by such a derogation.]
+Member States shall inform the Commission of terminals concerned by such a derogation through the reporting arrangements referred to in Article 9.

-5 The Kingdom of Spain may grant a derogation of one year from the time limit set down in paragraph 2 (b).
+5. The Kingdom of Spain may grant a derogation of one year from the time limit set down in paragraph 2 (b).